alejandrosantanabonilla/planets/dimer_search/README.md

 2. Updated files starting with relax_run: If the restart was successful, the existing files (relax_run_minima.xyz, minima.traj, qn*.traj, hop.log, etc.) will be appended to or updated.
 The simulation history within these files will now reflect a total run length approaching the new totalsteps value (240).
 If the restart failed (e.g., files were missing), these files might be overwritten with a new run of 240 steps, or the process might error out depending on the library's implementation.
 3. The console output provides a hint about whether the restart likely succeeded based on the completion status.

+## Detailed Explanation of the Restart Option (restart_relax=True)

+The restart_relax=True parameter enables the continuation of a potentially long and computationally expensive relaxation or conformational search process.

+### How it Works:

+1. Signal to Resume: When process_molecules is called with restart_relax=True, it signals to the internal relaxation algorithm that it should attempt to resume a previous calculation rather than starting anew.
+2. File Identification: The algorithm uses the output_filename_prefix (e.g., "relax_run") to identify the relevant set of files from a previous run in the current working directory.
+3. State File Check: It searches for specific files known to store the state of the simulation.
+Common candidates include:
+   - Trajectory Files (.traj): Files like minima.traj or qn_*.traj often store the sequence of atomic coordinates visited, potentially including the very last configuration reached.
+   - Log Files (.log): Files like hop.log usually record the progress, including the number of steps already performed, energies, acceptance rates, and possibly other algorithm-specific state information.
+   - Dedicated Restart Files: Some algorithms might write a specific checkpoint or restart file containing a more complete snapshot of the simulation state (coordinates, velocities, optimizer state, random number generator state, step count, etc.).
+4. State Restoration: If valid and compatible restart files are found, the algorithm reads the necessary information to restore its internal state as closely as possible to where the previous run left off.
+This typically involves loading the last coordinates and retrieving the number of steps already completed.
+5. Continuation: The relaxation process then resumes from this restored state.
+It continues executing steps until the cumulative number of steps reaches the new totalsteps value specified in the current process_molecules call.